Anup Kumar (kabaddi): 2017

 Mumba for the fifth consecutive season.
 In season 5, he became the first player in Pro Kabaddi to complete 400 raid points.

 Jaipur Pink Panthers

 2018–19

 For the sixth season, Anup Kumar was released by his former franchise U Mumba.
 In the auctions, Abhishek Bachchan owned franchise Jaipur Pink Panthers brought him in the auction for 30 Lakhs INR.

-Retierment
+Retirement

 On 19 December 2018, he announced his retirement from kabaddi after completing 15 years in the sport.

-Coaching

-Currently, he is the coach of Puneri Paltan in Pro Kabbadi League Season 7.

 International career

 He made his International debut in 2006 South Asian Games.
 Anup Kumar won gold medals at the 2010 Asian Games and the 2014 Asian Games in kabaddi.

 He won a gold medal in kabaddi at the 2016 South Asian Games.

 He captained the Indian national Kabaddi team and won their record third Kabaddi World Cup in 2016.

 Style of play

 His main skills are bonus, hand touch and toe touch.
-Due to his extraordinary skills of taking bonus points, he is famously known as Bonus ka Badshah.
+Due to his extraordinary skills in earning bonus points, he is famously known as Bonus ka Badshah.
 He has another nickname 'Captain Cool' due to his brilliant captaincy and sportsmanship.
 He is widely regarded as one of the greatest captains in Indian Kabaddi history.

-Though there was a decline in his performance at the final stages (during last matches), he continued to influence by his captainship qualities.
+Though there was a decline in his performance at the final stages (during his last matches), he continued to influence by his captainship qualities.